 Situation Strategies that can be employed - considerations/ actions Large scale temporary absence of Where possible allocate 2 classes per teacher, use Teaching staff Assistants (TAs) to cover one class Consider DVD for part of the day - Year group/ upper/lower/whole school If sufficiently severe and may compromise pupil safety the school should be closed.
 Permanent/long term absence of Ensure insurance is taken out annually to cover long term staff staff absence.
 If one of Senior Staff consider allocating an "acting up" role Local Authority will assist with finding a suitable head or deputy if No notice denial of site with duration acting up is not practical.
-Contact area office. months/years No notice denial of site with duration for up to 7 days Denial of access to normal offices Consider: Demai of access to notified offices Working from home Working from nome Loss of mains electricity for up for 24 Not a major issue for a short power cut, especially in summer hours/for up to 3 days In winter it would affect all computers, and the heating pumps and , , , convector heater fans - close school if temperature drops significantly.
+Contact area office. months/years No notice denial of site with duration for up to 7 days Denial of access to normal offices Consider: Working from home Move some office staff to County Hall to work remotely Move some office staff to another local school to access work.
+Loss of mains electricity for up for 24 Not a major issue for a short power cut, especially in summer hours/for up to 3 days In winter it would affect all computers, and the heating pumps and convector heater fans - close school if temperature drops significantly.
 Loss of mains electricity, 3 hour rota Contact service provider.
 Establish timing of rota cuts.
 Consider cuts weather conditions.
 If relatively warm and dry utilise outdoor options if necessary.
 If cold, wet and dark consider school closure.
-Loss of gas - short term loss, restored Not applicable - off gas main, oil-fired boiler. within days (May cause 3 hour ır electricity power rotations) Loss of public telecoms services for Contact service provider a.s.a.p. up to 5 days in region Loss of landline and dependent Contact service provider a.s.a.p. systems for up to 3 days Loss of heating Not an issue in summer If prolonged (more than one day) likely to lead to closure during Diamontino to topo out winter unless LA can provide temporary electric heaters.
+Loss of gas - short term loss, restored Not applicable - off gas main, oil-fired boiler. within days (May cause 3 hour electricity power rotations) Loss of public telecoms services for Contact service provider a.s.a.p. up to 5 days in region Contact service provider a.s.a.p.
+Loss of landline and dependent Contact service provider a.s.a.p. systems for up to 3 days Loss of heating Not an issue in summer If prolonged (more than one day) likely to lead to closure during winter unless LA can provide temporary electric heaters.
 Disruption to transport At this school only an issue on trips.
 If known in advance (such as industrial action) consider cancelling/postponing trip If due to accident/breakdown implement emergency response in Educational Visits Policy Keep office manned if out of school hours £1000 contingency for visit leader to spend on emergency food etc. Disruption to international transport Under advisement from tour operator and accompanying staff acting for 24 hours in loco parentis, where applicable.
 Keep parents and school informed and implement emergency response in Educational Visits Policy if travel already underway.
 If not yet underway, postpone until issue causing disruption has been resolved.
-No domestic rail/air transport; severe School trips - as above. road delays for 24 hours, gradual • restoration of service for 4 days Monitor local news and look for any advice/instructions issued by the Emergency Services.
+No domestic rail/air transport; severe School trips - as above. road delays for 24 hours, gradual Otherwise, seek advice from BCC Emergency Operations Centre. restoration of service for 4 days Monitor local news and look for any advice/instructions issued by the Emergency Services.
 Keep parents and all staff informed.
-Significant disruption to local As above. transport network for up to 7 days Loss of mains water and sewerage If longer than 90 minutes essential school is closed
+Significant disruption to local As above. transport network for up to 7 days

-Loss of IT School system is remotely backed up every 24 hours Replacement ICT hardware is usually available within 2 weeks.
+Loss of mains water and sewerage If longer than 90 minutes essential school is closed Loss of IT School system is remotely backed up every 24 hours Replacement ICT hardware is usually available within 2 weeks.
 Severe Weather Remind parents in newsletter of the emergency closure procedure Ensure adequate supply of grit/salt is available Ensure adequate clothing and snow shovels available to caretaker Ensure Senior Staff have up to date emergency kit off site